pastelnetwork/storage-challenges/Comparison_of_Arweave_and_Pastel’s_Cascade_Storage.md

 ## Using Tricks to Get Undue Influence Over the Network

 One of Arweave’s big ideas is to use game theory, where nodes make choices based on what makes the most sense financially.
-This exemplified in what Arweave calls the *Wildfire* scheme, described in the passage to follow from the Yellow Paper.
-What sounds like a good metaphor for ensuring efficient network operation suffers from an analogous problem to what we discussed in the previous section:
+This is exemplified in what Arweave calls the *Wildfire* scheme, described in the following passage from the Yellow Paper; What sounds like a good metaphor for ensuring efficient network operation suffers from an analogous problem to what we discussed in the previous section:

 *“In the wildfire mechanic, a form of AIIA game (see section 6), each node in the Arweave network ranks its peers based on two primary factors.
 Firstly, the peer's generosity - sending new transactions and blocks, secondly, the peer's responsiveness - responding promptly to requests for information, in a similar mechanism to Bittorrent's optimistic tit-for-tat algorithm.
 The node then gossips preferentially to higher-ranked peers.
 This allows a node to rationalise its bandwidth allocation.
 It also has the effect of promoting pro-social behaviour on the part of nodes generally, given the practical implications of how every peer interacts with every other peer.”*